eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

-# The New Error Reporting API
+# Error Reporting API

 This is intended as a quick guide through the new error reporting API that will gradually replace the previous error handler.

 ## Terminology